AdamGonda/adamgonda.com/_posts/2022-06-14-Prepare-with-FP-concepts.md

 }
 ```

-It's a fairly simple concept and the basic building block that we will be using throughout this series.

 > In JavaScript functions are first-class citizens.
-You can pass functions to other functions as arguments, return them from other functions as values, and store them in variables
+You can pass functions to other functions as arguments, return them from other functions as values, and store them in variables.

 For example: